lokal-profil/interoperable-specifications/docs/rules.md

 ><a name="SVG1"></a> **Rule SVG-1:** An element corresponding to an INSPEC entity MUST have a href pointing to it's URI.

-><a name="SVG2"></a> **Rule SVG-2:** An element corresponding to an INSPEC entity MUST have a custom data attribute on the form 'data-inspec-type="TYPE"' where TYPE is one of foundational, application-profile, diagram, data-vocabulary, class, property, node-shape, property-shape, concept, terminology and concept-collection.
+><a name="SVG2"></a> **Rule SVG-2:** An element corresponding to an INSPEC entity MUST have a custom data attribute on the form `data-inspec-type="TYPE"` where TYPE is one of foundational, application-profile, diagram, data-vocabulary, class, property, node-shape, property-shape, concept, terminology and concept-collection.
 If the element corresponds to two things, e.g. both a class and a node-shape they can be listed both with a separating comma, the first should be considered dominant.

-><a name="SVG3"></a> **Rule SVG-3:** An element corresponding to an INSPEC entity MAY have an id on the form 'id="d_EID"' where EID is the md5 sum of the entitys URI.
+><a name="SVG3"></a> **Rule SVG-3:** An element corresponding to an INSPEC entity MAY have an id on the form `id="d_EID"` where EID is the md5 sum (***) of the entitys URI.

-><a name="SVG4"></a> **Rule SVG-4:** An element with type node-shape or property-shape MAY have a custom data attribute on the form 'data-inspec-reusable="true"' if it is reusable according to rule AP-3 or AP-4.
+><a name="SVG4"></a> **Rule SVG-4:** An element with type node-shape or property-shape MAY have a custom data attribute on the form `data-inspec-reusable="true"` if it is reusable according to rule AP-3 or AP-4.

-><a name="SVG5"></a> **Rule SVG-5:** An element with type node-shape that is also reusable MAY have a custom data attribute on the form 'data-inspec-weight="WEIGHT"' where WEIGHT is either "main" or "supportive" according to rule AP-5.
+><a name="SVG5"></a> **Rule SVG-5:** An element with type node-shape that is also reusable MAY have a custom data attribute on the form `data-inspec-weight="WEIGHT"` where WEIGHT is either "main" or "supportive" according to rule AP-5.

 (*) Both RDFS and SKOS introduce building blocks (classes and properties) for for defining things (other classes, properties, concepts, collections) in an open world manner.
 However, both vocabularies and terminologies needs to work in the context of semantic specifications where it is stated explicitly what is included, hence it corresponds to a closed world perspective.
 Hence, in both RDFS-INSPEC and SKOS-INSPEC there is a restriction to assume that everything needed is provided in the indicated RDF Datasets.

 (**) SHACL supports imports declared via owl:import, the rules are written from the perspective that these are respected and all RDF Datasets (potentially recursively) are imported first into a single RDF Dataset.

+(***) The value the id could in principle be the URI, however, it is highly likely that we want to write CSS rules targeting individual elements and then we need to be more restrictive as CSS rules cannot use URIs as part of selectors.